 Best boutique wineries in the Yarra Valley

-Avoid the crowds this summer.
+Avoid the crowds.
 These are the Yarra Valley's best boutique wineries.

 Victoria has long established itself as a premium destination for wine and the Yarra Valley, our oldest wine region, is leading the charge.
 The original vinester was crowned the state’s first official wine region in 1838, after brothers William, Donald and James Ryrie settled there in 1837, establishing the area’s first commercial vineyard on the property where Chateau Yering now stands.